sobjornstad/esc/docs/using-esc/concepts.rst

 In addition to the arithmetic and stack manipulation commands described above, esc defines several special commands.

+.. autofunction:: esc.functions.yank_bos

+.. automodule:: esc.builtin_stubs

     .. autoclass:: esc.builtin_stubs.StoreRegister

         See :ref:`Registers` for more information on registers.

     .. autoclass:: esc.builtin_stubs.RetrieveRegister

         See :ref:`Registers` for more information on registers.

     .. autoclass:: esc.builtin_stubs.DeleteRegister

         See :ref:`Registers` for more information on registers.

     .. autoclass:: esc.builtin_stubs.Undo

         See :ref:`History` for more information on calculation history.

     .. autoclass:: esc.builtin_stubs.Redo

         See :ref:`History` for more information on calculation history.

     .. autoclass:: esc.builtin_stubs.Quit

 Custom commands